 This post includes a recipe for alcohol.
 Drink responsibly.
 Sparkles to Sprinkles and it’s authors are not responsible for the actions of our readers should they choose to make this recipe and consume it.
 Please drink responsibly.

 Lime Margarita Jello Shots are a must make this spring and summer.
-Bursting with fresh lime taste that carries a punch from the Tequila..
+Bursting with a fresh lime taste that carries a punch from the Tequila..
 These easy and tasty margarita Jell-O shots will win over a crowd!

 These Lime Margarita Jello Shots will definitely bring the party to life.
 My boys have finally reached an age where they are off doing their own thing and not wanting to spend any time with their mother or father.